NxPKG/khulnasoft-docs/content/workers-ai/tutorials/build-a-retrieval-augmented-generation-ai.md

 A vector index allows you to store a collection of dimensions, which are floating point numbers used to represent your data.
 When you want to query the vector database, you can also convert your query into dimensions. **Vectorize** is designed to efficiently determine which stored vectors are most similar to your query.

-To implement the searching feature, you must set up a D1 database from Cloudflare.
+To implement the searching feature, you must set up a D1 database from Khulnasoft.
 In D1, you can store your app's data.
 Then, you change this data into a vector format.
 When someone searches and it matches the vector, you can show them the matching data.

 Create a new D1 database using `wrangler`: